abougouffa/virtual-format/README.md

 ### Motivation

-Indeed, when working on big and dirty projects, we usually face the problem of badly formatted source files (mixed tabs and spaces, messy indentation, inconsistent code formatting, etc.)
+When working on big and dirty projects, we usually face the problem of badly formatted source files (mixed tabs and spaces, messy indentation, inconsistent code formatting, etc.)

 The trivial (and naive) way of dealing with this kind of problems is to format the files and commit them to the central repository.
 However, in real world